 View Habitat Restoration Project Map

-This project is based in partnership between PEP, The NAturae conservancy, The Town adn Trustees of East Hampton as well as the regional group of experts, Salt Marsh Adaptation & Resiliency Teams, or SMARTeams.
+This project is based in partnership between PEP, The Nature Conservancy, The Town and Trustees of East Hampton as well as the regional group of experts, Salt Marsh Adaptation & Resiliency Teams, or SMARTeams.
 Over the past decade, SMARTeam members have piloted new techniques to address hydrologic dysfunction found within landscapes of marshlands of the North Atlantic Region.

 PEP and Suffolk County Health Services are currently leading the next phase of design and permitting.
 This is an opportunity for Accabonac Harbor to be exemplary in pushing forward the development of new and novel restoration approaches in order to combat sea level rise.
 The regional group, SMARTeams, has developed these methods which introduce an alternative to traditional high disturbance restoration.

 The Upper Mills Dam is the next major barrier to fish passage on the main stem of the Peconic River.
 In addition to the dam, USGS maintains a concrete weir two-hundred and fifty (250) feet downstream of the dam in order to measure the stage and discharge of the Peconic River, which also impedes fish passage.
 A feasibility and alternative analysis for fish passage at the Upper Mills Dam was completed in 2011.
 PEP is currently contracting with L.K.
 Mclean Associates P.C. to complete the engineering design and permitting services for construction of a fish passage at the Upper Mills Dam and Weir.
 This project will open 40 acres of historic spawning and maturation habitat for diadromous fish.
-The fish passage engineering design and permitting work is expected to be complete in August 2021.
+The fish passage engineering design and permitting work is complete.

 In 2019 PEP completed a conceptual design, with Land Use Ecological Services, Inc., for the priority habitat restoration project at Meetinghouse Creek, Riverhead, NY.
 Click here for the Meetinghouse Creek Wetland Restoration/ Construction Conceptual Design Plan.